Vasily Yakovlev: Last days of the Tsar

-In March 1918 he was appointed by the Central Executive Committee to oversee the transfer of former Russian Tsar Nicholas II and his family from Tobolsk to Omsk (or Moscow according to other sources), where Nicholas was to be put on trial.
+In March 1918, Yakovlev was appointed by the Central Executive Committee to oversee the transfer of former Russian Tsar Nicholas II and his family from Tobolsk to Omsk (or Moscow according to other sources), where Nicholas was to be put on trial.
 The train departed on April 17 but due to the advancement of White Army soldiers loyal to Admiral Aleksandr Kolchak, who were blockading the railway as part of the ongoing civil war, orders from Moscow led to Yakovlev diverting the train to Yekaterinburg instead, where it arrived on April 30.
 The family were then seized by the Ural Regional Soviet and held prisoner in the Ipatiev House until July 17, when they and four retainers were executed.

 The above account contradicts that in Robert Massie's book Nicholas and Alexandra, which states that Yakovlev defected from the Bolsheviks and joined the White armies.
 It describes Yakovlev as being motivated by the desire to save the Imperial family to the extent that he was following his orders, which were to take the family to Moscow.

 In Massie's account, Yakovlev arrived at Tobolsk on 22 April, accompanied by one hundred and fifty horsemen and his own private telegraph operator, through whom he could communicate directly with the Kremlin.
 He carried documents that stated that he should be cooperated with fully, on pain of death.
 He showed these documents to Eugene Kobylinsky, the officer in charge at Tobolsk.
 On 25 April, Yakovlev informed Kobylinsky that his mission was to take the Imperial family away from Tobolsk.
 He did not say at that stage that he was going to take them to Moscow, but those were his orders.
 However, Yakovlev soon found that Alexei, formerly the heir to the throne, was seriously ill.
 He communicated this to Moscow, and was told to only take Nicholas.
 Alexandra, the former empress, decided to go with Nicholas, accompanied by her daughter Maria.